diwakarshuklar/ReceiveData/README.md

 ## Note
 Only Android supported for now, we will try to support ios too very soon.

+## Description
+It returns uri of shared file.
+You can use that uri to show the content or use the content (Using https://github.com/wkh237/react-native-fetch-blob)

 ## Getting started

 `$ npm install react-native-receive-data --save`